-Moses Engineers is a New Orleans-based consulting engineering firm established in 1947 by Warren G. Moses and is now in its second generation of family management, led by Ted Moses, Howard Moses & Lenny Zimmermann.
+Moses Engineers is a New Orleans-based consulting engineering firm established in 1947 by Warren G. Moses and is now in its second generation of family management, led Howard Moses.
 The firm provides mechanical, electrical and telecommunications engineering consulting services for government agencies, developers, building owners and architectural firms who require such services.
 All senior design personnel are registered professional engineers and 70% of the firm’s technical staff are LEED Accredited Professionals.

 The firm provides services regionally among the States along the Gulf of Mexico Coast and even internationally.
 One of the firm’s Principals, Lenny Zimmermann, has extensive international experience having designed projects on every continent.